-The Cultural Center will launch the Evergreen Club in 2017 to honor and build a community of major donors who embrace the Cultural Center’s mission and want it to thrive.
+The Cultural Center will launch the Evergreen Society in 2017 to honor and build a community of major donors who embrace the Cultural Center’s mission and want it to thrive.

 These Evergreen Donors have decided to include the Cultural Center in their Estate Planning, through:

 - A Charitable Bequest